ProfessorGram/soundcloudfield/README.txt

 Once you have added the field, go to "Manage display" to select the view modes it should appear on.
 Under "Format" select the type of output.
 The choices are

- * Default (HTML5 Player): Uses a server-side request to load the embed code from SoundCloud.
+ * Default (PHP-Based): Uses a server-side request to load the embed code from SoundCloud.
- * Visual Player loaded via Javascript: Uses a client-side request to load the embed code from SoundCloud.
-This doesn't support the Classic HTML5 player.
+ * Javascript: Uses a client-side request to load the embed code from SoundCloud.
  * Link to SoundCloud URI: Generates a basic HTML link to SoundCloud.
  * Raw output of SoundCloud URI: Returns only the field value in plain text.